CoderTypist/Bit-Plane-Analysis/README.md

 ```

 ### Example Output
-The cummulative average is shown by the solid colored line.
+The cumulative average is shown by the solid colored line.
 The moving average with a window size of 100 is shown in light gray.
 The moving average with a window size of 1000 is shown in dark gray.